 TELL THEM HOW YOU FEEL

-Being a parent of a teenager can mean swinging between hope and despair.
-One moment, everything seems to be fine and then the next moment, you feel uncertain or that they’ve let you down.
+Being the parent of a teenager can mean swinging between hope and despair.
+One moment, everything seems to be fine and you can trust your child, and the next, you suddenly feel uncertain or disappointed in them.
 That’s completely normal, but not talking about it is a problem.
-Silence is the biggest barrier to a close relationship and simply results in suspicion on the part of adult and teenager alike.
+Silence can be a major barrier to a close relationship and can create suspicion on the part of both the child and the adult.

 I talk to my Mum about everything, so she trusts me.
 Some things are a bit awkward, but she wants me to be honest.

 ACCEPT THAT YOU’RE NEVER GOING TO KNOW EVERYTHING

 Many parents want full insight into their teenagers’ lives, but being told everything is a lot to ask.
 Teenagers need to be allowed to keep some things private.
 The important thing is that they feel that they can tell you an uncomfortable truth without being judged or yelled at.